-15 Candidates To Vie For WIPO Director General Post13/02/2008 by William New, Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Much of our best content is available only to IP Watch subscribers.
-We are a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
-To access all of our content, please subscribe now.By William New Fifteen top officials will compete to be the next director general of the World Intellectual Property Organization, according to WIPO.Most if not all of the candidates, all but one of whom is male, have strong backgrounds in Geneva policymaking, and many would be considered WIPO insiders.
+15 Candidates To Vie For WIPO Director General Post13/02/2008 by William New, Intellectual Property Watch 1 CommentShare this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)IP-Watch is a non-profit independent news service, and subscribing to our service helps support our goals of bringing more transparency to global IP and innovation policies.
+To access all of our content, please subscribe now.
+You also have the opportunity to offer additional support to your subscription, or to donate.By William New Fifteen top officials will compete to be the next director general of the World Intellectual Property Organization, according to WIPO.Most if not all of the candidates, all but one of whom is male, have strong backgrounds in Geneva policymaking, and many would be considered WIPO insiders.
 Candidates range from senior WIPO officials to journeyman top-shelf diplomats to national IP officials.
 Every geographic region within WIPO except China appears to be represented.The WIPO Coordination Committee, the executive body composed of 83 of WIPO’s 184 member states, will meet on 13-14 May to nominate one candidate to be appointed by the annual WIPO General Assembly, scheduled for 22-30 September.The 15 candidates submitted by the 13 February deadline are (in alphabetical order):Alicia Adamczak (Poland), president of Patent OfficeToufiq Ali (Bangladesh), former ambassador to the WTO and UN in GenevaJorge Amigo (Mexico), director, Mexican Institute of Industrial PropertyJosé Graça Aranha (Brazil), WIPO director of the International Registrations Department, sector of trademarks, industrial designs and geographical indicationsGjorgji Filipov (Macedonia), ambassador to GermanyFrancis Gurry (Australia), WIPO deputy director general responsible for patents, the Arbitration and Mediation Center, and global IP issues, and former general counselMasood Khan (Pakistan), ambassador to the UNEnrique Manalo (Philippines), [corrected] undersecretary for policy, Department of Foreign Affairs, former ambassador to the UN and chair of the WIPO General AssemblyMauro Masi (Italy), professor and Ministry of Foreign Affairs delegate for intellectual property in GenevaJames Otieno Odek (Kenya), managing director, Kenya Industrial Property InstitutePhilippe Petit (France), WIPO deputy director general responsible for general affairs and administrationBojan Pretnar (Slovenia), WIPO deputy director for policy development, Office of Strategic Planning and Policy DevelopmentBoris Simonov (Russia), director general of the Federal Service for Intellectual Property, Patents and Trademarks (Rospatent)Yoshiyuki Takagi (Japan), WIPO executive director at Office of Strategic Planning and Policy Development and Worldwide AcademyJosé Delmer Urbizo (Honduras), ambassador to the UN[Note: some candidates’ biographies are posted to the WIPO website, click here] The director general position will open one year ahead of schedule following the announcement by current DG Kamil Idris that he will leave early.According to WIPO, the process of selecting a director general is governed by the Convention Establishing the World Intellectual Property Organization and “The Procedures for the Nomination and Appointment of Directors General of WIPO,” adopted by the General Assembly of WIPO in September 1998.William New may be reached at firstname.lastname@example.org.Share this Story:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to share on Facebook (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Related"15 Candidates To Vie For WIPO Director General Post" by Intellectual Property Watch is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.